Related Posts: Canoeing From The Pikitigushi’s Cliff Lake to Echo Rock on Lake Nipigon … a summary of our trip with lots of pix

 You can also download the maps – larger file size in a tif format – from the Govt of Canada server.
 Start with this webpage – toporama/50k_geo_tif/ – and go to the 052 folder.

-Also used were paper copies of a couple of pages of the Wabakimi Project‘s Volume 5 map set – Lake Nipigon Northern Tributaries (Wabinosh River to Little Jackfish River).
-Just published last year, it has the info we needed for the last two days of the trip – i.e., the stretch from Wabinosh Bay up to Wabinosh and Waweig Lakes.
+Also used were paper copies of a couple of pages of the Friends of Wabakimi‘s Volume 5 map set – Lake Nipigon Northern Tributaries (Wabinosh River to Little Jackfish River).
+Just published last year, it had the info we needed for the last two days of the trip – i.e., the stretch from Wabinosh Bay up to Wabinosh and Waweig Lakes.

 Our Garmin GPS devices – my brother’s Etrex 20 and my Oregon – both have the Garmin Topo Canada map set installed.
 Once or twice a trip, they help us figure out exactly where we are!
 They also record an exact day-by-day track of our route with distance and other variables calculated.
 It is not everyone’s thing, but we love the stats!